msicknick/display-yelp-widget/README.txt

   Enter a title and Yelp business ID, and click Save.

 == Changelog ==

+ = Version 1.2.0 (12/18/2018) =
+ * Added the latest WordPress 5.0.1 compatibility
+ * Changed plugin text-domain to adhere with WordPress plugin standards

  = Version 1.1.0 (12/18/2018) =
  * Added setting for disabling plugin stylesheet